j4velin/led_server/README.md

 LEDserver
 =========

 A simple RESTful HTTP API to control WS2801 LED stripes.
-Additional "effects" can be added by placing in `effect_<name>.py` file in the same folder (see effect_snake.py for an example)
+Additional "effects" can be added by placing an `effect_<name>.py` file in the same folder (see effect_snake.py for an example)

 Install
 -------